ChicagoRiver

 Chicago River is a fictional story that occurs in a fictitous neighborhood on the Chicago River situated between the actual Loop and River North.

-An intern gets a spy-tech job creating AI-based avatars at a quantum computer research center in Chicago.
-He is torn between the exploits of AI and the opposing values of a local barrista.
+Chip the intern gets a spy-tech job creating AI-based avatars at a quantum computer research center in Chicago.
+He is torn between the exploits of AI and the opposing values of his love interest Meli the local barrista.
 A solitary riverman befriends the intern, champions the simplicity of his non-conformist lifestyle, and questions the intern's new job.

 Production